 COUGH DROPS: Students may bring in cough drops with a parent permission note clearly noting when the cough drops may be taken.
-In the Pre-K thru 5th grade buildings, the cough drops will be administered to the student by the classroom teacher.
-A copy of the note will be placed in the student's file in the nurse's office.
+In the Pre-K thru 6th grade buildings, the cough drops will be administered to the student by the classroom teacher.
+A copy of the note will be placed in the student's file.